 Location.
 39° 23.351′ N, 104° 45.156′ W. Marker is in Franktown, Colorado, in Douglas County.
-Marker is on State Highway 83 0.1 miles south of State Highway 86, on the right when Touch for map.
+Marker is on State Highway 83 0.1 miles south of State Highway 86, on the right when traveling south.
 Located on the west side and in a small gravel pullout of Colorado Highway 83, just south of Colorado Highway 86.
+Touch for map.
 Marker is in this post office area: Franktown CO 80116, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Russellville - History of Franktown / Franktown Country - Timber Industry (approx. 1.3 miles away); Founders Village (approx. 3˝ miles away); City Hotel (approx. 5.8 miles away); Keystone Hotel (approx. 5.9 miles away); Good Roads in Colorado / The Great North-South Highway (approx. 5.9 miles away); The Rock / Gray Gold (approx. 5.9 miles away); Victoria’s House (approx. 5.9 miles away); Denver & Rio Grande Railroad Depot (approx. 6 miles away).

 Regarding Franktown.
 At first, Franktown was called Frankstown until around 1900 when the post office dropped the 's'.

 Also see . . .
 Franktown Colorado history.
 (Submitted on July 26, 2016, by Mark Hilton of Montgomery, Alabama.)